srikanth30494/MERN/README.md

 ## Configs:
 All the environment variables and configs are set in Webpack to build the App in both local and production environments.
-For Development version uses `webpack.common.dev.js & webpack.dev.js` and
-For production version `webpack.common.aot.js & webpack.prod.js`
+For Development version uses `webpack.common.dev.js & webpack.dev.js` and for production version `webpack.common.aot.js & webpack.prod.js` from the config folder.

 ## Setting up project locally:
 In order to `Run` the project locally in development mode, you need access to two repositories.
 1. sst-app-api (API)
 2. sst-app-client (Client)

-### For sst-app-api
+### For sst-app-api:

 In order to run the repo locally do the following: